vitessio/website/content/en/docs/16.0/reference/vreplication/internal/cutover.md

 [`VSchema`](../../../features/vschema/) (stored in the `global` topo), the shard for the relevant row is computed based on the keyrange to which the id is mapped to using the declared [`VIndex` function/type](../../../features/vindexes/#predefined-vindexes).

-# Changes made to the topo when traffic is switched
+# Changes Made to the Topo When Traffic Is Switched

 This document outlines the steps involved in the cutover process of [`MoveTables`](../../movetables/) and [`Reshard`](../../reshard/)